Ashton Kutcher’s Hair Loss Journey

 Here is the video:

 So, you may be wondering if there are other medication options for Kutcher.
-Finasteride is the best FDA approved hair loss medication.
-However, the only treatment that can give patients permanent hair in balding areas is called Dutasteride, which has not yet been approved by the FDA for hair loss.
+There is only one medicine that is the best FDA approved hair loss medication.
+However, the only treatment that can give patients permanent hair in balding areas has not yet been approved by the FDA for hair loss.

 I don’t believe that taking these medications would affect hair transplant results in the future.
 In fact, I encourage patients to use those medications to maintain the rest of their hair or to avoid shock loss.
 So, Kutcher could potentially have an alternate solution to hair loss that doesn’t necessarily require the use of medications but could be enhanced by the use of medication.